zacharycompton/zacharycompton.github.io/_pages/installation.md

 **Notice!** If you are having issues installing or updating packages in RStudio, it is probably because your computer has an outdated version of R.
 {: .notice}

-- Updating R through the RGui for Windows
+- Example of the RGui terminal located in your R folder
 	- ![RGui](/images/RGui.png)

-- Updating R through the Rgui for Mac/OSX
+- Updating R through the Rgui for Windows/Mac/OSX:  <a href="https://www.linkedin.com/pulse/3-methods-update-r-rstudio-windows-mac-woratana-ngarmtrakulchol" target="_blank">Click Here</a>

 - If the above fail, refer to the [Install Section Above](#install)